Adron/adrons-ecosystem/blog-posts/03-database-modeling-migrations.md

 * [Hasura (OSS)](https://hasura.io/opensource/)
 * My past post about the data model I'll be working with, ["Beyond CRUD n’ Cruft Data-Modeling"](https://compositecode.blog/2019/11/25/beyond-crud-n-cruft-data-modeling/)

+## Sign Up for Thrashing Code!

+For JavaScript, Go, Python, Terraform, and more infrastructure, web dev, and coding in general I stream regularly on Twitch at [https://twitch.tv/adronhall](https://twitch.tv/adronhall), post the VOD's to YouTube along with entirely new tech and *metal* content at [https://youtube.com/c/ThrashingCode](https://youtube.com/c/ThrashingCode).

+For more blogging, I've got https://compositecode.blog and the [Thrashing Code Newsletter](https://compositecode.blog/thrashing-composite-code-newsletter/), sign up for it [here](https://compositecode.blog/thrashing-composite-code-newsletter/)!